willwin4sure/vault/📏Measures and Probability/Fourier Transforms/⛺Fourier Transforms Homepage.md

 In probability, Fourier transforms are particularly important: they show up as *characteristic functions* for random variables.
 Since adding independent random variables is equivalent to convolving their densities, the Fourier transform allows us to convert this into direct pointwise multiplication.

+Ultimately, our work here will be used to readily prove the [[Central Limit Theorem]].

 ## Main Sequence

 First, learn about a broad overview of the Fourier transform, introducing many definitions and theorems.
 Fourier transforms allow us to turn convolutions into pointwise multiplication.